potassco/plasp/encodings/planner/README.md

 By default, `runplanner.py` uses `plasp` to translate the input to ASP facts, and `planner.py` for solving the planning problem with different encodings (see [here](https://github.com/potassco/plasp/blob/master/encodings/strips/README.md), and the available options with `--help`).
+The `planner` is run with options `--query-at-last --forbid-actions --force-actions`.

 With option `--translate`, it uses first `fast-downward` to translate the input to a [sas](http://www.fast-downward.org/TranslatorOutputFormat) file, then `plasp` to obtain ASP facts, and `planner.py`solves the problem with the mentioned encodings.